smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Versions/Updating to v4.9/index.md

 ## Choice Set Manager

 Previously it required a lot of code to use `PerformInteraction`s with SDL.
 To alleviate some of this pain, we have introduced the Choice Set Manager which is accessible via the `ScreenManager`.
 Because the Choice Set Manager covers so many items, we will do a brief overview here.
-You may continue to the [Popup Menus and Keyboards](Displaying a User Interface/Popup Menus and Keyboards) section for more detailed information.
+You may continue to the [Popup Menus](Displaying a User Interface/Popup Menus) section for more detailed information.

 There are 2 main use cases for using this manager, one is to display a choice set, and the other is to display a keyboard.